TheChristofferWeiss/cursor_projectbase/README.md

 A production-ready starter template for building full-stack applications with Next.js, Supabase, and Vercel.

-**Workflow:** Set up cloud infrastructure (Supabase + Vercel) first so deployment is ready, then develop locally.
-When your code is ready, deploy with confidence!
+**Workflow:** Set up cloud Supabase connection first (so deployment is ready), then develop locally using local Supabase.
+When your code is ready, deploy to production with confidence!

 ## 🚀 Quick Start